500 signatures reached

 The Trust intends to make the final decision to set up subco on 20 December at its Board meeting.
 This petition calls on the Trust Board to defer this decision and allow for consultation on the subco proposal with patients, staff and other stakeholders.

 So far there has not been proper consultation on whether or not the Trust should set up a subco.
-There must be consultation on the principle and any alternatives.
-YDH have not done this and have refused to provide the business case or let unions talk to the Hospital Board.

 Instead YDH have only consulted on the process of transferring staff to a subco, which indicates the decision has already been made to set up the subco.
 This isn't good enough - YDH have not looked into other options or asked stakeholders for views.